Vanilla Cupcakes with Raspberry Filling

 - Preheat oven to 350 (175C) degrees, with the oven racks arranged in the center.
 Place liners in a 12-cup muffin pan, or spray with non-stick spray and lightly dust with flour.

-- Mix the flour, sugar, baking powder and salt in an electric mixer on low speed with the paddle attachment.
+- Mix the 1 ⅓ cups cake flour or all-purpose flour, ¾ cup + 2 tablespoons granulated sugar, 1 ½ teaspoons baking powder, and ½ teaspoon fine sea saltin an electric mixer on low speed with the paddle attachment.

-- Add the cubes of butter and increase the speed to medium.
+- Add 6 tablespoons unsalted butter in 1/2-inch cubes and increase the speed to medium.
 Mix until the mixture resembles coarse sand.

-- Add the egg whites, whole egg, buttermilk and extracts.
+- Add 2 large egg whites, 1 whole large egg, ½ cup buttermilk1 teaspoon vanilla extract and ½ teaspoon almond extract.
 Continue mixing until the batter is smooth and creamy, about 1 minute, stopping to scrape the sides of the bowl once or twice.

 - Portion the batter evenly into the muffins cups so that they are 2/3 full (approximately 3 tablespoon batter per cup)